Debrajkhanra88/Gensyn-Testnet-Node-Guide/README.md

-<h>🔹 You can access Gensyn Node Step-by-Step YouTube Guide from here:<h/>
+**🔹 You can access Gensyn Node Step-by-Step YouTube Guide from here:**

-🚀Credit: Gensyn Node Guide is created by 0xmoei, I have adjusted Acc to own style so that my community can easily join the Gensyn testnet.
+**🚀Credit:** Gensyn Node Guide is created by 0xmoei, I have adjusted Acc to own style so that my community can easily join the Gensyn testnet.

-❤️❤️Follow our TG for More Early Alpha: https://telegram.me/feature_earning
+**❤️❤️Follow our TG for More Early Alpha: https://telegram.me/feature_earning**

 ## Install Dependencies
 **1. Update System Packages**